Story

 Joseph Hooker had stolen a march on Lee as completely as anyone did during the entire war.

-During the last day of April the Federal commander Joseph Hooker had stolen a march on Lee as completely as anyone did during the entire war.
+During the last day of April, the Federal commander Joseph Hooker had stolen a march on Lee as completely as anyone did during the entire war.
 In an amazing strategic initiative Hooker took his army far around Lee’s left, across two rivers, and into an admirable position around Chancellorsville.
 His fellow general George G. Meade, a saturnine man and no admirer of Joseph Hooker when in the sunniest of moods, exclaimed jubilantly on April 30: “Hurrah for old Joe!
 We’re on Lee’s flank and he doesn’t know it.”

 The army with which Joe Hooker stole his march on Lee was a tough, veteran aggregation that had suffered from ill use at the hands of a series of inadequate leaders.
 Most recently Ambrose E. Burnside had butchered more than twelve thousand of his brave men in a hopeless attack near Fredericksburg the preceding December.
-Earlier the Army of the Potomac had endured mishandling from a boastful bully named John Pope, whose tenure in command was numbered in days, not in months, and the brilliant but timid George B. McClellan had led the same regiments to the brink of victory—but never quite over the threshold—on famous fields in Virginia and Maryland.
+Earlier, the Army of the Potomac had endured mishandling from a boastful bully named John Pope, whose tenure in command was numbered in days, not in months, and the brilliant but timid George B. McClellan had led the same regiments to the brink of victory—but never quite over the threshold—on famous fields in Virginia and Maryland.

 General Hooker’s rise to high rank during the war grew from a blend of training at West Point and experience in Mexico, with more than a tincture of political maneuvering.
 Bravery under fire in the 1862 campaigns won the general a name for valor and the nickname Fighting Joe.
-(According to some accounts the catchy name was coined by accident when two newspaper headlines—THE FIGHTING and JOEHOOKER—overlapped in some fashion.)
+(According to some accounts the catchy name was coined by accident when two newspaper headlines—THE FIGHTING and JOE HOOKER—overlapped in some fashion.)
 Hooker had shamelessly schemed against Burnside, motivated in part by a wholesome distaste for Burnside’s ineptitude but also by a powerful degree of personal ambition.

 Abraham Lincoln concluded in January 1863 that Burnside must go and reluctantly identified Hooker as the officer to inherit the mantle.
-In a patient and appropriately famous letter the President bluntly informed Hooker that he was appointing him despite the “great wrong to the country” inherent in his behavior toward Burnside.
+In a patient and appropriately famous letter the president bluntly informed Hooker that he was appointing him despite the “great wrong to the country” inherent in his behavior toward Burnside.
 “I have heard, in such way as to believe it,” Lincoln continued, “of your recently saying that both the Army and the Government needed a Dictator.
-Of course it was not for this, but in spite of it, that I have given you the command.
-Only those generals who gain success, can set up
+Of course, it was not for this, but in spite of it, that I have given you the command.
+Only those generals who gain success, can set